Wolfr/textcutter/README.md

 There are two commands in the plugin:

+* Split text
+* Join text

 ## Split text

-Splits a single selected text layer to several ones by line breaks.
+The **Split Text** command splits a single selected text layer to several ones by line breaks.
 The width of the text layers kept the same as the original.

 After splitting all created layers are selected, so you can wrap them into an autolayout, group or frame them, or just drag around as you like.

 ## Join text

-Merges all texts from the selected text layers into the top-leftmost one, adding white spaces between merged texts.
+The **Join Text** command Merges all texts from the selected text layers into the top-leftmost one, adding white spaces between merged texts.
 The width of the target layer stays preserved.

 ## Details